This topic describes how to provision a VDB from an encrypted database. This cannot be done with vPDBs.

 $ more sqlnet.ora ENCRYPTION_WALLET_LOCATION=(SOURCE(METHOD=file) (METHOD_DATA=(DIRECTORY=/opt/oracle/oradata/nf/wallet)))

-If the source database does not use auto-open wallet, create the auto-open wallet at the target environment.
+If the source database does not use the auto-open wallet, create the auto-open wallet at the target environment.

 $ orapki wallet create -wallet /opt/oracle/oradata/nf/wallet -auto_login [-pwd password]